PeopleMover (Disneyland): Operation

 The attraction's vehicles were always moving.
 Passengers boarded and alighted by a large speed-matched rotating platform inside the station.
 The trains were not powered by motors within themselves.
 Rather, they were pushed by rotating tires embedded in the track once every nine feet, each of which had its own electric motor.
+There were 517 motors embedded in the track.

 Each car included its own sound system which broadcast a continuous audio commentary and soundtrack, relative to the train's location.
 The commentary pointed out Disneyland's attractions along the way as well as announcing promotional items.

 The tour continued from the center of Tomorrowland through a few of Tomorrowland's buildings, for a look inside, and over Disneyland's Submarine Lagoon and Autopia areas, before returning to Tomorrowland.

 The attraction's onboard soundtrack originally consisted of the Goodyear jingle "Go, Go, Goodyear" and George Bruns' instrumentals "Nation on Wheels" and "The Monorail Song".
 From 1976 until its closure, the attraction's onboard soundtrack consisted of instrumental pieces composed by Danish composer Ole Georg for Capitol Records' production music library, Capitol Media Music.